malipek/arduino-gm/README.md

 * **Danger!
 Geiger tube is powered with high voltage!
 Don't touch bare metal connections when the board is powered!
 Discharge the step-up converter before you start the work, for example by attaching voltmeter in the 1000V range to Geiger tube, until voltage drops to 0.**

 ## RadiationD-v1.1(CAJOE) modification
 Because the system uses Arduino as a counter, all signaling circuits were removed from the GM board.
-It allowed reducing power consumption, down to 8mA.
+It allowed reducing power consumption down to 8mA.

 Avalanche discharge logic-side power was decoupled from board's 5V power, and needs to be supplied externally, from Arduino's VCC pin.
-This allows operating in both: 5V and 3.3V logis.
+This allows operating in both: 5V and 3.3V logic.

 ![Schema of modified RadiationD circut](https://github.com/malipek/arduino-gm/blob/master/media/modified_GM_counter.png?raw=true)